project2morrow-software-ltd/Privacy-Policy/Privacy-Policy-for-GatePass-Lite.md

 ---

-# 5. Third-Party Services
+# 6. Third-Party Services

 The Application may use trusted third-party services such as:

 * Google Play Services
+* Google Drive API

 These services may process limited information necessary to provide their functionality.
 Third-party providers are not permitted to use your data for unrelated purposes.

 ---

-# 6. Data Retention
+# 7. Data Retention

 Project 2morrow Software Limited retains personal data only for as long as necessary to fulfill: